 Slip and Fall Accidents

-These make up the majority of all workplace injuries.
-Exercise caution around Honey Wagons, bathrooms and loose cables.
+These account for the majority of all workplace injuries.
+Exercise caution around “honey wagons,” bathrooms and loose cables.
 Be careful on stairs and when crossing roads or highways.

 Allergies and Medical Conditions

-Make appropriate production and crew members aware of any allergies you have (e.g., food, make‐up, animals), chemical sensitivities, phobias, or medical conditions (e.g., epilepsy, chronic back pain, heart condition) that may be triggered by the set environment.
+Make appropriate production and crew members aware of any allergies (e.g., food, makeup, animals), chemical sensitivities, phobias, or medical conditions (e.g., epilepsy, chronic back pain, heart condition) you have that may be triggered by the set environment.

 WEAR SEAT BELTS!
 Don’t overestimate your driving skills.
 If you’re not a “professional” stunt driver, let someone else drive.
 If you’ve never ridden a motorcycle or driven a boat, the set is not the place to learn.

 Animal actors are specially trained.
 Do not approach them without the trainer’s permission and supervision.
 If you’re in a scene with an animal, talk to the trainer.
 Learn all you can about your fellow actor.

 Special Performance Regulations exist in the IPA, NCA and Ontario’s Protecting Child Performers Act to protect child performers.
 DO NOT BEND THE RULES TO PLEASE PRODUCTION.
 These rules were hard‐fought and are in place for the benefit of vulnerable performers.

 A stunt is a performance that would be considered dangerous if not performed by someone with special training or that is beyond a performer’s general experience or abilities and would therefore place them at risk of injury.
 A Stunt Coordinator is the best person on the set to decide whether any particular performance is a stunt and subject to a stunt fee.